exoplatform/jcr/applications/exo.jcr.applications.backupconsole.dist/src/main/doc/readme.txt

            -u <user> -p <password> [form_of_authentication] <host:port> <command>

            <form_of_authentication>  :  -b - is used for basic authentication
-                                        -f - is used for form authentication if no authentication set basic authentication is used
+                                        -f [-c <context>] - is used for form authentication with context portal if parameter context not specified if no authentication set basic authentication is used -c <context>              :  context, by default context is portal

            <command>                 :  start <repo[/ws]> <backup_dir> [<incr>]
                                         stop <backup_id>